link1905/system-design-101/content/docs/data-persistence/nosql-database.md

 ### Use Cases {#use-cases-kv}

 **Key-value stores** are ideal when data naturally fits the key-value model.
-However, they are unsuitable for complex queries like aggregations.
+Absolutely, they shouldn't be used for non-key queries like aggregations.

 Internally based on **Hash Table** and memory, they perform extremely fast key-based lookups.
 That makes them perfect for use cases like [distributed caching]({{< ref "caching-patterns" >}}).